hoshikawa2/oci_agent_ai/README.md

 You can find and test the code here: [agent_ocigenai.py](./source/agent_ocigenai.py)

+The code is divided in 4 modules:

-**Service Definition**: The code defines several services, such as insert_order, delete_order, search_order, order_cost, and find_address.
+**Service Definition**: The code defines several services, such as insert_order, delete_order, search_order, order_cost, and delivery_address.
 These services are decorated with the @tool decorator, which indicates that they can be called by the conversational agent.

 **Language Model Definition**: The code uses the Oracle Cloud Infrastructure (OCI) ChatOCIGenAI language model to generate responses to user questions.